mariohernandez/training/drupal-site-building/view-modes.md

 1. Repeat all the steps above for the **Teaser** view mode except on step 3, drag the **Author, Category**, and **Links** into the **Disabled** section
 2. For the image field, change its format to be **Rendered entity**
+3. For step 4 above, trim the body text to 160 characters
 3. Click the **Save** button

 ### **Full content view mode**

 1. Hide the labels of all the fields
 2. Save your changes